alphagov/pay-tech-docs/source/documentation/quick-start-guide.md

 <br /><br />Your API key will be shown on the screen for you to copy.<br /><br /> ![](images/NewKeygenerate+image+3.png)

 <blockquote>You must store your API keys away securely.
-Make sure you never share this key in publicly accessible documents or repositories, or with people who should not be using the GOV.UK Pay API directly.
-[Read our security section](/security/#security) for more information on how to keep your API key safe.</blockquote>
+Make sure you never share this key in publicly accessible documents or repositories, or with people who should not be using the GOV.UK Pay API directly.</blockquote>

+[Read the "Security" section](/security/#security) for more information on how to keep your API key safe.

 ## API Explorer setup